 - 1. All graduation requirements completed in no more than six years after the date of the first DNP course taken at Oklahoma Wesleyan University - 2.
 Successful completion, defense, and dissemination of the DNP Practice Immersion Quality Improvement Project - 3.
+Completion of 1000 post-baccalaureate practice hours documented in Typhon

-A minimum residency of one year and at least 24 credit hours completed at OKWU - 4.
-Approval of the OKWU Faculty - 5.
-Payment of all tuition and fees
+- 4. A minimum residency of one year and at least 24 credit hours completed at OKWU

+- 5. Approval of the OKWU Faculty

+- 6. Payment of all tuition and fees